TristanDamron/otr/README.md

 ###*'otr',*

 This will add the OTR app to your project.
-Now, all that's left to do is migrate the database.
+Now, migrate the database.
 You can do this by running these commands inside the "otrproject" directory:

 ###*python manage.py makemigrations otr && python manage.py migrate*

+Finally, you must include the proper urls to the 'urls.py' file in the 'otrproject' folder.
+In the list called 'urlpatterns' add this line:

+###*url(r'^', include('otr.urls')),

 Congratulations!
 You're ready to run OTR!
 You can now add shows and other media through the Django admin panel, which is accessible by starting a local server: